 On top of providing exciting assignments, nuclear power plants projects are present now all over the world and represent a very global industry indeed.
 Nuclear industry is experiencing a continuous growth in Asia and the Middle East as well as renewed one in Canada, Finland and UK.
 The need for skills and know-how transfer from power plant jobs to nuclear power plants jobs is tremendous and in some cases urgent.

 For professionals from mature markets that have slowed down like the US and some countries of Western Europe, nuclear power plants jobs represent an opportunity to work abroad and encourage a mobility of skills and know how.
+Current power plants jobs can be found in:

 The need for skills transfer and the length of a nuclear power plant life cycle also mean that some professionals are being asked to get out of retirement to assist on some specific stages given their experience.
 Some professionals are encouraged to re enter the nuclear industry for the same reason.
 Nuclear power plant jobs are then not only a choice of professional career but also a chance to work whenever suitable, in exciting locations where nuclear power plants are located.